Diego0101/noaa_wallpaper/README.md

 > sudo update-rc.d noaa-wallpaper.sh default

 ## Execution
-By runing the script:
+By runing the script for GLM data:
+> /opt/noaawallpaper/noaa-wallpaper.sh -s glm
+or DayNight data

-> /opt/noaawallpaper/noaa-wallpaper.sh
+> /opt/noaawallpaper/noaa-wallpaper.sh -s dn

-My personal choice is to invoke it through the shortcut: Ctrl+F12 It can be set by clicking on Start>Keyboard>Application Shortcuts, Add, and set the execution of "/opt/bin/noaa-wallpaper.sh" triggered by Ctrl+F12
+My personal choice is to invoke it through the shortcut: Ctrl+F11 It can be set by clicking on Start>Keyboard>Application Shortcuts, Add, and set the execution of "/opt/noaa-wallpaper.sh -s dn" triggered by Ctrl+F11
 *Feel free to use, report or comment*

 ## Gallery
+Example of desktop with DayNight data screenshot
 ![NOAA GOES16 Imagery](https://raw.githubusercontent.com/Diego0101/noaa_wallpaper/main/screen.jpg)